Kerry Ruef - Founder and Director

 --------------------------

-David Melody -
+David Melody - Associate Director

-A graduate of Harvard, David Melody brings an array of talents to his work with The Private Eye Project.
+Educated at St. Paul's School and a graduate of Harvard, David Melody brings an array of talents to his work with The Private Eye Project.
 He has spearheaded taking the project from a regional level as a pilot project in the Seattle Public Schools to a nationally acclaimed, nationwide education program reaching thousands of teachers and over two million students.